Niue Budget Itinerary: 7 Days

 Day 4 – Explore the East Coast

 Still early into your week away, we suggest exploring Niue’s “quieter” side first (as if it already wasn’t quiet).
-Hire a car, if you already haven’t already, and hit the road to the rugged east coast!
-Here are some top attractions to stop by along the way, starting from south to north.
+Hire a car, if you already haven’t, and hit the road to Niue’s quieter coast.
+We have a full-day itinerary you can follow in A Self-Guided Day Trip in Niue: East Coast Itinerary.
+Otherwise, some highlights include…

 Anapala Chasm

-Head to the village of Hakupu and the Anapala Chasm Sea Track (behind the school building).
-The 15-minute one-way walk takes you through lush rainforest and down some steep steps to the depths of a narrow chasm.
-If you’re not too spooked, you can swim in the cold freshwater below!
+Starting from south to north, head to the village of Hakupu and the Anapala Chasm Sea Track.
+The 15-minute one-way walk takes you through lush rainforest and down some steep steps to the bottom of an awe-inspiring chasm.
+If you’re not too spooked, you can swim in the cold freshwater at the bottom.

 Togo Chasm

-Your next chasm fix comes with a 30-45-minute walk to Togo Chasm in the Huvalu Forest Conservation Area.
-After walking through magnificent tropical rainforest, you’ll emerge on top of the rocky coastline jagged with limestone pinnacles as far as the eye can see!
-Follow the track down a ladder and into a sandy-bottom chasm with its own little oasis of coconut palms.
-Scramble over the rockfall at the back of the chasm to watch waves breaking against the rocks.
-Needless to say, this is as far as you can go so return the same way.
+Your next chasm fix comes with a 30-45-minute walk to Togo Chasm.
+After walking through the tropical rainforest of the Huvalu Forest Conservation Area, you’ll emerge on a rocky coastline with limestone pinnacles as far as the eye can see.
+Follow the track down a ladder and into a sandy-bottom chasm dotted with coconut palms!
+You can scramble over the rockfall at the back of the chasm to watch waves breaking against the rocks.
+Needless to say, you won’t want to venture further, so return the same way.

 Laufoli Umu Pit

-Easy to miss, keep an eye on the east side of the road, a few minutes north of the Togo Chasm, for a quick stop at the historic Laufoli Umu Pit.
-See the distinct ditch in the ground that was used as an earth oven and learn about the legend as detailed on the interpretation sign.
+Easy to miss, keep an eye on the east side of the road, north of the Togo Chasm for a quick stop at the Laufoli Umu Pit.
+You can see the distinct ditch in the ground that was used as an earth oven which it is said that a great warrior created in order to end his life there – learn more in the 10 Best Historical Sites in Niue.

 Hikulagi Sculpture Park

-Have a quick browse around this outdoor sculpture park with works of art created out of the rubbish that had washed up onto the island.
+Have a quick browse around this outdoor sculpture park with works of art created out of recycled materials.

 Uluvehi Sea Track

-Park up on some steep clifftops where you’ll be able to look inside a couple of shallow limestone caves, see fishermen’s vaka (canoes) and enjoy sensational views of the Pacific Ocean.
+Park up on some steep clifftops where you’ll be able to look inside a couple of shallow limestone caves, see fishermen’s vaka (canoes) and enjoy amazing views of the Pacific Ocean.

-While the suggested free attractions will keep you busy for the day, there are many more nooks and crannies along the east coast to explore should you be able to fit more in.
-See the 7 Best Sea Tracks on the East Coast of Niue for more places to visit.
+While the suggested free attractions will keep you busy for the day, there are many more nooks and crannies along the east coast to explore should you be a fast explorer.
+See the 8 Best Sea Tracks on the East Coast of Niue for more inspiration.

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com